volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 - You only need to download volspotconnect2.zip.
 Take care to download the "raw" file, not only html from github...
-- From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded Last changes
+- From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded
+- Enable the plugin.
+That it !

+Last changes

+August 10 th

+- new librespot (correct alsa backend support for x86)

 July 14th

 - disable cache - remove related service
 - common librespot for armv6 and armv7
 - new librespot for armv6, armv7 and x86

 July 10th

 - new librespot for armv6 and armv7 - x86 please wait, fails to compile....